sen-tou/php-design-patterns/src/Strategy/README.md

 If you look at the index.php you may ask yourself: That is a lot of setup.
 How could this be useful in a real application?

-The information which kind of notification the user wants is likely saved in a database of some sort.
+The information, which kind of notification the user wants, is likely saved in a database of some sort.
 What you would do is using a factory (@see FactoryMethod) that would dynamically create `Reminder` objects based on the information that was saved.

 For example: You have a db field `notifications` and the value of that field is `all`.
 The factory will now create a `AllReminder` object that is later passed to the `ReminderService`.

+This pattern is really powerful as it allows you to easily add more similar implementations of that Reminder.
+You could for example add a `InformationReminder` where only information typed notifications are sent.